MixinNetwork/mvm.dev/src/registry/call.md

 9. Information will be returned to MVM through `event MixinTransaction(bytes)` after contracts calling
 10. MVM will transfer asset to related user if needed after receiving outputs

-Developers can call contract function after finishing the first 5 steps, and the rest steps is accomplished by MVM
+Developers can call contract function after finishing the first 5 steps, and the rest steps will be handled by MVM

 ## Official js sdk example